 After a ruling of the Federal Constitutional Court in 1994, the term "defence" has been defined not only to include protection of the borders of Germany, but also crisis reaction and conflict prevention, or more broadly as guarding the security of Germany anywhere in the world.

-Based on the Berlin/Bonn Act (1994), Berlin again became the capital of Germany, while Bonn obtained the unique status of a Bundesstadt (federal city).
+Based on the Berlin/Bonn Act (1994), Berlin again became the capital of Germany, while Bonn obtained the unique status of a Bundesstadt (federal city), retaining some federal ministries.

 The German men's national football team won the UEFA European Championship in 1996.

-In 1999, the relocation of the German government to Berlin was completed.
+In 1999, the relocation of the government was completed.

-Since 2001, women may serve in all functions of service without restriction.
+Since 2001 women may serve in all functions of service without restriction in the Bundeswehr.

 Germany introduced the common European currency, the euro, in 2002.

-Nowhere in Africa (Nirgendwo in Afrika) won the Academy Award for Best Foreign Language Film in 2002.
+In 2002, the Academy Award for Best Foreign Language Film went to Nowhere in Africa (Nirgendwo in Afrika).

 In 2005, Angela Merkel became the first female chancellor of Germany.

-The Lives of Others (Das Leben der Anderen) won the Academy Award for Best Foreign Language Film in 2007.
+In 2007, The Lives of Others (Das Leben der Anderen) won the Academy Award for Best Foreign Language Film.

 In 2009, the German government approved a €50 billion stimulus plan.

-In 2011, formal members of the Jewish community represented no more than 0.2% of the total German population, and 60% of them resided in Berlin.
+In 2011, formal members of the Jewish community represented no more than 0.2% of the total German population, with 60% residing in Berlin.

 Until 2011, military service was compulsory for men at age 18, but this has been officially suspended and replaced with a voluntary service.